gridbugs/howl/README.md

 Drag the ApocalypsePost app into your `Applications` folder or elsewhere before running.

+To configure graphics scaling, right click the ApocalypsePost app and choose "Show Package Contents".
+Navigate to Contents->MacOS->user, and modify config.toml.

 ## Source

 Get the source code or submit issues at https://github.com/stevebob/apocalypse-post